 Ambassador, Director of the Department of State Protocol and Foreign Interpretation Pham Binh Dam emphasized that the foreign translation and interpretation team is a key force, contributing to the success of high-level foreign affairs activities of the Party and State.
 (Photo: Quang Hoa) |

-Ambassador and Director Pham Binh Dam informed that currently, the Ministry of Foreign Affairs ' network of collaborators is a large and multilingual network of translators and interpreters with a total of 81 people and 19 languages.
+Ambassador and Director Pham Binh Dam informed that currently, the network of collaborators of the Ministry of Foreign Affairs is a large and multilingual network of translators and interpreters with a total of 81 people and 19 languages.
 This is the core force serving senior leaders at many important foreign affairs events.
 Notably, in 2024, collaborators directly participated in nearly 300 high-level translations, contributing to the success of many important events of the country.

 "Realizing that importance, the Ministry of Foreign Affairs always focuses on regularly improving the knowledge and skills of foreign interpretation for officials and collaborators working in interpretation to meet new requirements," the Director of the Department of State Protocol and Foreign Interpretation pointed out.